-The emphasis on ethical behavior and ethical leadership exists throughout the curriculum as a core principle and they are commitments supported by faculty to help develop active citizens of enhanced character, who are sensitive to others' needs and social justice for all.
+The emphases on ethical behavior and ethical leadership exists throughout the curriculum as a core principle and they are commitments supported by faculty to help develop active citizens of enhanced character, who are sensitive to others' needs and social justice for all.
 Leadership programs offer opportunities to strengthen skills and competencies in working with others, including retreats, challenges, leadership distinction awards, and community projects.
 For example, many staff have benefitted from the University's year-long University Staff Ambassadors (USA) program.
 The University regularly has faculty and staff in the Leadership Springfield, Leadership Missouri, and the Greater Ozarks Leadership Development (GOLD) program.
+A high percentage of faculty and staff also take advantage of the University's fee waiver program to take courses and/or complete degree programs.

 Volunteer opportunities are widely available to students and faculty, often working side by side.
-"Finding your place" at Missouri State includes becoming actively involved, and volunteerism is the perfect way to achieve that goal.
+"Finding your place" at Missouri State includes becoming actively involved, which usually is achieved through volunteerism.
 Students may be involved with Bear Service Days, designed to work on service projects in Springfield.
-Immersion programs involve a semester-long commitment to a project in a new community.
+Immersion programs involve a short-term commitment to a project in a new community typically during spring break or intersessions.
 Students may select a project in a homeless shelter in Springfield or Chicago or work in a local business.
 Alternatively, students can be matched with a local Springfield club, business or agency and help create social change in our community.